Palm1r/QodeAssist/README.md

 combined binary and development package (Windows / Linux), or to the `Qt Creator.app/Contents/Resources/` directory of a combined binary and development package (macOS), and `<path_to_plugin_source>` is the relative or absolute path to this plugin directory.

+## For Contributors

+QML code style: Preferably follow the following guidelines https://github.com/Furkanzmc/QML-Coding-Guide, thank you @Furkanzmc for collect them
+C++ code style: check use .clang-fortmat in project